omundy/dig245-critical-web-design/topics/development/environment.md

 - [open-file](https://atom.io/packages/open-file) - Open a file from Atom in your default app (e.g. web browser)
 - [open-terminal-here](https://atom.io/packages/open-terminal-here) - Open the command line in the location you choose in the tree view.

+#### Optional

+- On Windows the [copy-path](https://atom.io/packages/copy-path) can convert backslashes to forward slashes, which are required for paths on the www.

 ### How to install a package in Atom: